 Sertraline is a selective serotonin reuptake inhibitor (SSRI), which is a class of drugs that also includes Prozac and Paxil.
-SSRI increases the amount of serotonin in the brain.
+SSRIs increase the amount of serotonin in the brain.
 Serotonin is a neurotransmitter responsible for sending signals between brain cells, in particular, signals associated with positive emotions.
 The chemical thus is vital to determining your mood and overall emotional state.

-Yes, headaches are one of the possible side effects of sertraline.
-But they usually are limited to the first few weeks of treatment.
-Once sertraline concentrations in your body have found a stable level, these headaches tend to disappear.
+Yes, headaches are one of the possible side effects of sertraline, but they usually are limited to the first few weeks of treatment.
+Once sertraline concentrations in your body have stabilized, headaches tend to resolve.
 Similarly, you may experience headaches after you discontinue sertraline.
 These headaches also stop occurring after a few weeks.
-If headaches persist for longer or become more painful — either at the start or end of treatment — it’s recommended to see a doctor.
+If headaches persist for longer or become more painful — either at the start or end of treatment — it’s recommended that you see a doctor.

 Even when used only occasionally and in small doses, such as for treating premature ejaculation, sertraline can still cause headaches.

-Paracetamol is the safest choice, as there are no major interactions with sertraline.
-Paracetamol is an OTC drug and widely available.
-The most famous trade names are Tylenol and Panadol.
-It’s well tolerated by the body, but should not be taken by people who have liver problems.
+Acetaminophen is the safest choice, as there are no major interactions with sertraline.
+Acetaminophen is an OTC drug and widely available.
+The most famous trade name is Tylenol.
+It is genrally very safe when taken at the recommended dose, but should not be taken by people who have liver problems.

-However, paracetamol will alleviate most headaches and even migraines, so there’s no pressing need to use NSAIDs, unless you suffer from liver issues or paracetamol intolerance.
-Should you experience severe a headache that no painkiller seems to be able to stop, see a doctor for help, as the headache could be a symptom of another more serious issue.
+Acetaminophen will alleviate most headaches and even migraines, so there’s no pressing need to use NSAIDs.
+Should you experience severe a headache that no pain killer seems to be able to stop, see a doctor for help, as the headache could be a symptom of another more serious issue.